sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

   per page, however the more animals you put on a page, the longer the page will take to load.

-* Scale published images to: Modern digital cameras can take very high quality images - so much so that they could take a very long time for users to download (particularly for people with modems).
-Also, if your shelter's connection to the internet is over a modem, it could take a long time for the site to upload.
-This box allows you to reduce the size of your images to scaled JPEGs with the resolutions specified.
+* Scale published images to: This box allows you to reduce the size of your animal images to a particular resolution.
 ASM scales down pictures when you attach them under the media tab, so unless you want to make them smaller still, it's best to leave this at No Scaling.

 * Publish to folder: Choose the folder where output is to be generated.